MABR provide simultaneous nitrification-denitrification (SND) in anoxic conditions in new and upgrade wastewater treatment projects

 Air Use Inside an MABR Module

 It is important to clarify that although the energy-intensive process of pressurizing air to force it through diffusers is not required with MABR modules as it was in legacy aerobic water treatment facilities, the air must still be pumped into the membrane envelopes.
 The pressure required to do so, however, is negligible.
-Because the membrane walls of the envelopes are held separate by a specially designed air spacer, fanning the air through the membrane envelopes is done virtually at atmospheric pressure.
+Because the membrane walls of the envelopes are held separate by a specially designed air spacer, fanning the air through the membrane envelopes is done at close to atmospheric pressure.

 Take a look inside an MABR module in this short video:

+MABR, with its revolutionary approach to wastewater treatment, could hold the key to ushering in more widespread water reuse.
 Contact Fluence for more information about MABR technology or to learn how it can benefit your wastewater operation.